It’s vital to stay up to date with the latest equity release news, so you don’t miss out on the best deals out there!

 With over 1-million UK residents needing to postpone their retirement due to Covid-19, more and more people are looking for ways to supplement their income in search of the means to retire stress-free.

-If you’re in that category, then you’re very likely considering equity release as a means to get by, particularly during these difficult Covid times.
+If you’re in that category, then you’re very likely considering equity release as a means to get by, particularly during these difficult post-COVID times.

 The continuous thrive of the equity release market can likely be attributed to it being a financial support tool available in this challenging economic climate.

 While equity release does have its pitfalls, with the rising cost of living, it could be the perfect way to help UK retirees relax in their golden years.
-To find out more, get in touch with an independent financial adviser today!